siddhesh-10/image-to-code/README.md

 3. **Enter Folder Name**: Specify where to save the generated code
 4. **Wait for Processing**: The extension will:
    - Load and process the image
-   - Generate HTML, CSS, and JavaScript code
+   - Generate complete HTML code with inline CSS and JavaScript
-   - Create separate files in your specified folder
+   - Create a single HTML file in your specified folder
    - Open the result in a new editor tab

 ## How It Works

 1. **Image Selection**: File picker allows selection of any image file
 2. **Image Processing**: Converts the image to base64 and sends it to Ollama's llava model
-3. **Code Generation**: The LLM analyzes the UI and generates separate HTML, CSS, and JavaScript files
+3. **Code Generation**: The LLM analyzes the UI and generates a complete HTML file with inline CSS and JavaScript
-4. **File Organization**: Creates a professional project structure with separate files
+4. **File Creation**: Creates a single, self-contained HTML file ready to open in any browser
 5. **Display**: Opens the generated HTML code in a new VS Code editor tab

 ## Output Structure

-The extension generates a complete project structure:
+The extension generates a single, self-contained HTML file:

 ```
 your-folder-name/
-├── index.html      # Main HTML structure
-├── styles.css      # All CSS styling
-└── script.js       # JavaScript functionality
+└── index.html      # Complete HTML with inline CSS and JavaScript
 ```

 ## Configuration